-Figure 7: Soil profile and location of tube well screen.
+Figure 7: Soil profile in Chuadanga district and location of tube well screen.

-Lateral separation between sanitation facilities and water sources varies from one area to another.
-The main source of drinking water is tube well.
-Tube wells of different sizes and depths are generally used to pump water from the confined aquifers.
-During the household visit and FGDs, it was found that less than 25% of sanitation facilities are located within 10 metres from the groundwater source.
-Besides, due to the geographical situation, sanitation facilities are not located uphill of the groundwater sources.
-According to a survey report on 'Hydrogeological screening, slug test and geophysical logging on observation well units', conducted by the Department of Public Health Engineering (DPHE) in March 2017, drinking water is collected from the confined aquifer (25 m - 200 m) through pumps (Figure 7).
+According to a survey report on 'Hydrogeological screening, slug test and geophysical logging on observation well units', conducted by the Department of Public Health Engineering (DPHE), drinking water is collected from the confined aquifer (15 m - 200 m) through pumps (Figure 7).
 Therefore, a low risk of groundwater contamination is considered in the city.

-Emptying: Households relying on septic tanks have to arrange themselves for emptying of the septic tank.
-It was observed from the baseline survey that most of the septic tanks have been constructed in the last 4-6 years (Figure 8).
+Emptying: Households relying on septic tanks have to arrange themselves for emptying of the septic tanks.
+It was observed from the baseline survey that most of the septic tanks have been constructed in the last 4 to 6 years (Figure 8).
 According to the survey from 2020, the frequency of emptying of septic tanks or covered pits varies from 1 to 10 years depending upon the size, uses, etc.

-However, about 67% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
-About 69% of the septic tanks connected to open drains, water bodies and 'don't know where' are emptied within 2-5 years.
-Almost 92% of single pit latrines and 25% of the double pit latrines are emptied within 1-2 years.
+However, about 68% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
+About 64% of the septic tanks connected to open drains, open ground, water bodies and 'don't know where' are emptied within 4-5 years.
+Almost 93% of single pit latrines and 27% of double pit latrines are emptied within 1-2 years.
 Besides the above information, it was also revealed during the discussion in FGDs and household visits, that the demand for desludging septic tanks would increase shortly.
-Desludging of the septic tanks or pits is mostly (84%) done by private sweepers.
-Only in a few households, desludging is done by municipal sweepers (14%) and family members (2%).
-Around 75% of this withdrawal is done manually using a bucket and rope.
-A limited number (4%) use electric pumps, (8%) use manual pumps and 13% use mechanical vacuum truck.
+Desludging of the septic tanks or pit is mostly (96%) done by private sweepers.
+Only in a few households, desludging is done by municipal sweepers (1%) and family members (3%).
+Around 70% of this withdrawal is done manually using a bucket and rope.
+30% is done by electric pumps and manual pumps.
 The manual method has high risks for the health and safety of the workers.
-These reflect the absence of safe and improved technologies for sludge emptying.
-The municipal authority has one Vacutug, a mechanical collection tanker, that is not yet being used regularly, so there is no mechanical emptying service in this municipality.
+These reflect the good practice of safe and improved technologies for sludge emptying.
+There is no mechanical collection tanker available in the municipality6, so there is no mechanical emptying service in this municipality.